huangsam/photohaul/README.md

 ## Motivation

-As an enthusiast photographer, I use Adobe Lightroom to organize my edited SLR photos with custom file names and folder structures.
+As an avid photographer, I use Adobe Lightroom to organize my edited SLR photos with custom file names and folder structures.
 This has worked well for me since 2015, when I started getting serious about photography.

 I want to apply those same patterns to old photos, so that it is easier for me to access my precious memories.
 Unfortunately, Lightroom settings